 We know that doing good and doing well are not mutually exclusive.
 If we are to make achieving the Sustainable Development Goals profitable for the private sector, we must understand the needs and strengths of all partners and design projects on this foundation of shared value to transform development outcomes.
 Whether the role of the development community is to identify opportunities, convene stakeholders, facilitate partnerships, provide technical guidance, or measure impact, development practitioners should adapt their involvement according to unique circumstances and opportunities.
 Only then can we facilitate the right partnerships that will bridge private sector interests and development goals.

 By Kristin O'Planick, Market Systems Specialist, USAID

-In this blog, Kristin provides and excellent overview of the emerging importance of applying resilience lenses in market systems approaches.
-Besides providing an excellent summary of where we are and the challenges going forward, she raises a critical point about need to see markets relative to the value to provide back to society and in the case of resilience support communities as the weather shocks and stresses.
-In this this context the resilience of a market system is important, but its resilience has to be in the context of how it supports/provides value to actors/communities participating in the system.
+In this blog, Kristin provides an excellent overview of the emerging importance of applying resilience lenses in market systems approaches.
+Besides providing an excellent summary of where we are and the challenges going forward, she raises a critical point about need to see markets relative to the value they provide back to society and, in the case of resilience, support community’s ability to weather/mitigate the effects of shocks and stresses.
+In this this context the resilience of a market system is important, but its resilience has to be understood also in the context of how it supports/provides value to actors/communities participating in the system.
 Looking forward to part 2, and to the discussions that will be had on this topic at MSS2020.

 The market systems community has been circling around the idea of market systems resilience (MSR) for some time now.
 The topic has gotten some play in larger fora over the past year.
 There was an MSR track at the Market Systems Symposium, sessions at the most recent SEEP Conference, and a smaller roundtable conversation digging into questions of measurement.
 Yet we are still very much in an emergent space.
 The U.S. Agency for International Development (USAID)’s goal is to reach a place where the application of a resilience lens is the default posture in market systems programming.